Absard: Geography

+Location

 Absard is situated around 70 km east of Tehran, in the province of the same name.
 Its center is to be found a few km south of the Firuz Kuh road (N79).

 The area between the highway and the centre is popular as a second residence for Tehranis and others.
 The area around Absard is filled with vacation villas for the Iranian elite.
 Small-scale garden irrigation makes the area very green among yellowish hills and mountains culminating above 3500m (Khaki, خاکی, and the Zarrin range) in the north.